vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

   than the blood tests in December 2016 that left me more depleted.
 * After the blood was withdrawn, the nurse suggested keeping the bandage for 15 minutes, but I kept it for a few hours.
+* The nurse asked me to confirm my name on the stickers she put on all the tubes.

 ### Evening laundry trip